Visualfy/BAT/README.md

 5. Build BAT.

 `$ (sudo) docker-compose build`

+6. You need to update database fields.
+`$ (sudo) docker-compose run django python manage.py makemigrations`
+`$ (sudo) docker-compose run django python manage.py migrate`

-6. Now you can add an admin user.
+7. Now you can add an admin user.

 `$ (sudo) docker-compose run django python manage.py createsuperuser`

-7. Run BAT locally or on a server.
+8. Run BAT locally or on a server.

 `$ (sudo) docker-compose up`

-8. Open http://localhost:8003/annotation_tool/ or **http://<your_server>:8003/annotation_tool/** in your browser.
+9. Open http://localhost:8003/annotation_tool/ or **http://<your_server>:8003/annotation_tool/** in your browser.
 You can change the port in docker-compose.yml.

-9. To close BAT, open a new terminal, go to the directory of the repository and type:
+10. To close BAT, open a new terminal, go to the directory of the repository and type:

 `$ (sudo) docker-compose down`

-10. To access the database using the DJANGO shell: (to close it use 9.)
+11. To access the database using the DJANGO shell: (to close it use 9.)

 `$ (sudo) docker-compose run django python manage.py shell`

-11. To log into the postgresql database:
+12. To log into the postgresql database:

 `$ (sudo) docker ps -a` (indentify which is the postgresql container)